A Guide to Choosing the Perfect Enterprise Marketing Automation tool

 Features 8/10 – Marketo continues to update their features and evolves fast compared to other marketing automation platforms, with strong capabilities around landing page creation, nurture and drip campaigns, lead scoring and many social integrations.

-Pricing & Set-up 5/10 – Of all of the marketing automation softwares reviewed, Eloqua is by far the most expensive but also highly enterprise focused.
+Pricing & Set-up 5/10 -Eloqua pricing is a matter of debate.
+Of all of the marketing automation softwares reviewed, Eloqua is by far the most expensive but also highly enterprise focused.
 The main downsides of Eloqua are price, implementation and long-term contracts.
 However, Eloqua’s expense is justified by its advanced features and numerous other benefits.

 Support 8/10 – Eloqua offers an Oracle Marketing Cloud Success program for all clients to help create a custom onboarding play for your marketing needs.
 Eloqua has a marketing community called Topliners and a ‘University’ to receive system training.